-We have audited the Combined Statement of Cash Receipts and Disbursements - All Fund Types of the Department, for the year ended June 30, 1998, and have issued our report thereon dated May 11, 2001, which expressed a qualified opinion because of limitations on the scope of our work with respect to the Foster Care program.
-We were not engaged to audit the cash receipts and disbursements of the Head Start program for the year ended June 30, 1998, which cash receipts and disbursements constitute 5.4% and 5.3%, respectively, of the special revenue fund cash receipts and disbursements for the year then ended.
-Those cash receipts and cash disbursements were encompassed in the audits of the statements of cash receipts and disbursements of the Head Start program for the twelve-month periods ended February 28, 1999 and 1998 that were performed by other auditors whose reports (which as to 1999 expressed a qualified opinion because of the lack of a cost allocation plan, and which as to 1998 expressed a qualified opinion because of year 2000 disclosures) have been furnished to us, and our report, insofar as it relates to the amounts included for the Head Start program, is based solely on the reports of such other auditors.
+We have audited the Combined Statement of Cash Receipts and Cash Disbursements - All Fund Types of the Commonwealth of Puerto Rico, Department of the Family (the "Department"), for the year ended June 30, 1999, and have issued our report thereon dated May 19, 2001, which expressed a qualified opinion because of limitations on the scope of our work with respect to the Family Preservation and the Foster Care programs.
+We were not engaged to audit the cash receipts and cash disbursements of the Head Start program for the year ended June 30, 1999, which cash receipts and cash disbursements constitute 3.6% and 4.5%, respectively, of the special revenue fund cash receipts and cash disbursements for the year then ended.
+Those cash receipts and cash disbursements were encompassed in the audits of the statements of cash receipts and disbursements of the Head Start program for the twelve-month periods ended February 28, 1999 and 2000 that were performed by other auditors whose reports (which as to 1999 and 2000 expressed qualified opinions because of the lack of cost allocation plans, the effects of which, in our opinion, are not material in relation to the Combined Statement of Cash Receipts and Cash Disbursements - All Fund Types of the Department) have been furnished to us, and our report, insofar as it relates to the amounts included for the Head Start program, is based solely on the reports of such other auditors.
 The scope of the other auditors' engagement includes an audit on compliance and internal control over compliance applicable to each major federal award program of the Head Start program and includes separately issued findings and questioned costs.
-Our audit was performed for the purpose of forming an opinion on the Combined Statement of Cash Receipts and Disbursements - All Fund Types taken as a whole.
-The accompanying Schedule of Expenditures of Federal Awards is presented for the purpose of additional analysis as required by OMB Circular A-133 and is not a required part of Combined Statement of Cash Receipts and Disbursements - All Fund Types.
+Our audit was performed for the purpose of forming an opinion on the Combined Statement of Cash Receipts and Cash Disbursements -All Fund Types taken as a whole.
+The accompanying Schedule of Expenditures of Federal Awards is presented for the purpose of additional analysis as required by OMB Circular A-133 and is not a required part of Combined Statement of Cash Receipts and Cash Disbursements - All Fund Types.
 This schedule is the responsibility of the management of the Department.

-Such information has been subjected to the auditing procedures applied in our audit of the Combined Statement of Cash Receipts and Cash Disbursements - All Fund Types and, in our opinion, based on our audit and the reports of the other auditors, except for the effects of such adjustments, if any, as might have been determined to be necessary had we audited the cash receipts and disbursements of the Foster Care program, is fairly stated, in all material respects when considered in relation to the Combined Statement of Cash Receipts and Cash Disbursements - All Fund Types taken as a whole.
+Such information has been subjected to the auditing procedures applied in our audit of the Combined Statement of Cash Receipts and Cash Disbursements - All Fund Types and, in our opinion, based on our audit and the reports of the other auditors, except for the effects of such adjustments, if any, as might have been determined to be necessary had we audited the cash receipts and disbursements of the Foster Care and Family Preservation programs, is fairly stated, in all material respects when considered in relation to the Combined Statement of Cash Receipts and Cash Disbursements - All Fund Types taken as a whole.

-This report is intended solely for the information and use of the Secretary of the Family, management, and officials of the Commonwealth of Puerto Rico and the United States Department of Agriculture (cognizant audit agency), pass-through entities, and other regulatory agencies and is not intended to be and should not be used by anyone other than these specified parties.
+This report is intended solely for the information and use of the Secretary of the Department of the Family, management, and officials of the Commonwealth of Puerto Rico and the United States Department of Agriculture (cognizant audit agency), pass-through entities, and other regulatory agencies and is not intended to be and should not be used by anyone other than these specified parties.

-May 11, 2001
+May 19, 2001

-Stamp No. 1758770
+Stamp No. 1758773 affixed to original.

-Deloitte & Voudre LLP
+Deloitte & Vouche up